GetSimpleCMS-CE/GetSimpleCMS-3.3.19/README.md

 Javascript Enabled

 ### Server ###
-*Apache ( required for out of the box security using .htaccess )
+*Apache ( recommended for out of the box security using .htaccess )

-*If not using Apache you will get a non-apache warning, this warning is to alert you that your data files will not be secure and you must take proper precautions to secure your site.
-To disable this warning see gsconfig definition GSNOAPACHECHECK

 INSTALLATION: